ed-lam/bcp-mapf/README.md

 ./bcp-mapf --time-limit=30 --agents-limit=50 ../instances/movingai_2019/den520d-random-1.scen
 ```

-The optimal solution (or feasible solution if timed out) will be saved into the `outputs` directory.
+The optimal solution (or feasible solution if a time limit or gap limit is reached) will be saved into the `outputs` directory.

 Contributing
 ------------